 Another thing we really appreciated about the Brandin’ Iron was how close it was to places to eat and relax.
 The Slippery Otter Pub, right across the street, had a great selection of micro drafts by the pint or pitcher.
 And our favorite meal?
 It was right across the street too, at the Firehole Bar-B-Que that served Texas-style meats.
 Delicious!

-Our stay at the Brandin’ Iron Inn was provided by the West Yellowstone Chamber of Commerce.
+Our stay at the Brandin’ Iron Inn and snow coach tour tickets were provided by the West Yellowstone Chamber of Commerce.

 More Things to See in Montana

 The photo in the header above, of Old Faithful, was taken in Yellowstone National Park, Wyoming, USA.